vectorvalor2/RED-POE/README.md

 Production: CI/CD integration, performance profiling, packaging, plugin SDK, documentation, and responsive website.

 This phased approach aligns closely with your proposed workflow while keeping the engine modular, testable, and extensible.

+One conversation = one vertical slice = one downloadable ZIP.

+Each slice will:

+Compile and run on its own.
+Include documentation.
+Include tests where applicable.
+Build on the previous slice without breaking compatibility.
+Be production quality rather than example code.*/